I’ve had the best sleep of my life on Casper’s high-tech $2,000 mattress — and I could never go back to a regular mattress

 But I didn’t just want a bigger mattress; I wanted a better mattress.

-Casper was kind enough to send me a review unit of the Casper Wave to try it myself.
-In my experience so far, I’ve found it to be one of the best mattresses I’ve ever slept on, and well worth the investment if you care at all about your sleep at night.
+Casper was kind enough to send me a queen-sized review unit of the Casper Wave to try for myself, which retails for $1,995.
+In my experience so far, I’ve found it to be one of the best mattresses I’ve ever slept on, and well worth the investment if you care at all about getting good sleep at night.

 Here’s what it’s like to use the $2,o00 Casper Wave: